open-uem/openuem-docs/docs/02-Installation/02-Agent/03-macos.md

 ### 1. Download the package

-You can visit the [Downloads section](/docs/Downloads/macos) located either on the sidebar or on the navbar and select the Windows option to get the download link.
+You can visit the [Downloads section](/docs/Downloads/macos) located either on the sidebar or on the navbar and select the MacOS option to get the download link.

 Download your preferred version (arm64 for M1/M2/M3/M4 processors or amd64 for Intel processors) and note that you can check if the checksum matches using sha256sum: